nrathbone-turing/hero-vs-villain-rps-showdown/README.md

 # Hero vs Villain Showdown (React + Express)

+> Rock–Paper–Scissors, but with superheroes.
+Choose a hero, face off against a random villain, and battle in a best-of-3 showdown.

 A capstone project implementing a frontend React application with a backend Express proxy.
 The app integrates with the [SuperHero API](https://superheroapi.com/) to let users browse heroes/villains, view stats, and prepare for battles.

 ---